Costa Rica Volcanoes, Rainforests & Beaches Costa Rica

 7

-So much so that Miravalles is home to Costa Rica’s largest developed geothermal field, providing sustainable energy to the Guanacaste region.
+Explore the quieter side of Costa Rica at Miravalles Volcano, home to Costa Rica’s largest geothermal field, it supplies sustainable energy to the Guanacaste region.

 Day